mycroft/mycroft/README.md

 🌱 I'm currently technical lead of [Custocy](https://custocy.com), a company that's building an AI based Network Detection & Response project.

+🔍 I'm also looking for new opportunities!
+Feel free to reach out if you want to collaborate on something cool.

 ---

 ## 🛠️ Skills